dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/weight_edit.rst

 In that case the Vertex Weights Panel is not displayed.

-.. admonition:: The active Vertex
+.. tip:: The active Vertex
-   :class: nicetip

    That is the most recently selected vertex.
 This vertex is always highlighted so that you can see it easily in the mesh.
 If the active Vertex does not have weights, or there is no active vertex selected at the moment, then the Vertex Weights Panel disappears.